SamScherer1/SwiftDJITutorials/source/ios-tutorials/BridgeAppDemo.md

 ### Signal Light

 At the top of the screen, there are two signal lights, which represent the connection between the bridge app and the remote controller or your application.
-When the bridge app connect to the remote controller successfully, the **RC light** will turn green.
-Similarly, when the bridge app connect to your app successfully, the **App Light** will turn green too.
+When the bridge app connects to the remote controller successfully, the **RC light** will turn green.
+Similarly, when the bridge app connects to your app successfully, the **App Light** will turn green too.

 ![signalLight](../images/tutorials-and-samples/iOS/BridgeAppDemo/toolScreenshot.png)

 ### TCP Connection

 The bridge app uses TCP sockets to communicate with your app.
-It use **Debug Id** to distinguish between different bridge apps running on different mobile devices.
+It uses **Debug Id** to distinguish between different bridge apps running on different mobile devices.

-TCP connection is stable and supports security network, which means your local network has firewall.
-The debug ID will change in different IP addresses.
+TCP connections are stable and support secure networks, which means your local network has firewall.
+The debug ID will change for different IP addresses.

-Now try to open the bridge app, and connect your mobile device to the remote controller using usb cable, you should see the RC Light turn green!
+Now try to open the bridge app, and connect your mobile device to the remote controller using a usb cable.
+You should see the RC Light turn green!

 > **Note**:
 >
 > If you connect the bridge app to the RC and the RC light is still red, you may need to restart the app and try again.
-It should works.
+It should work.
 >

 ### Link Reset

    If the bridge app cannot connect to your app successfully because of switching your mobile device's wifi network or other unknown situations, you can press the **Link Reset** button at the bottom to force restart the TCP service to refresh the Debug ID.
+TODO: link reset doesn't exist anymore, right?

 ## Importing the DJI SDK